👀 Solink Secure Summit ’25 open for registration.

 13360Food prep areaMonitor food safety

-14DomeFreezerInventory surveillance
+14DomeFreezerInventory security

-15DomeFreezerInventory surveillance
+15DomeFreezerInventory security

 16DomeOfficeSafe security

-17DomeStorage roomInventory surveillance
+17DomeStorage roomInventory security

 18DomeOffice entrance/backdoorSafe security and perimeter defense

 While a single reason for the placement of each camera is listed in the table, the truth is that all of these cameras are performing multiple functions.
-Please view the complete report to see just how much value beyond security that your surveillance cameras could be providing.
+Please view the complete report to see just how much value beyond security that your security cameras could be providing.
 Notice that turret or bullet cameras are used outdoors because they are designed to endure harsh environments.

 Indoors, a combination of dome and 360 degree cameras are used.
 The domes provide a similar field of view to turrets or bullets, but the direction the camera is facing is hidden, which adds a bit more security value.
 In addition, they are protected from vandals, for example an employee who may want to hide theft or an angry customer.
 The 360 degree cameras are placed in the most open areas to monitor the whole lobby and kitchen.